Avoiding Job and Work at Home Scams

 - Check Out the Job Listings: If it isn't listed in the job posting, find out if there's a salary or if you're paid on commission.
 For work-at-home jobs, ask how often are you paid and how you are paid.
 Ask what equipment (hardware /software) you need to provide.

 - You Won't Get Rich Quick (Really): Avoid listings that guarantee you wealth, financial success, or that will help you get rich fast.
 Stay clear of listings that offer you high income for part-time hours.
 They will do none of the above.

 - Hang on to Your Money: Do not send money!
 Legitimate employers don't charge to hire you or to get you started.
 Don't send money for work at home directories or start-up kits.

 - Check References: Ask for references if you're not sure about the company's legitimacy.
 Request a list of other employees or contractors to find out how this has worked for them.
 Then contact the references to ask how this is working out.
 If the company isn't willing to provide references (names, email addresses, and phone numbers), do not consider the opportunity.

 - Think Twice: If it sounds too good to be true, you can be sure it is!
 Also, read any "offers" you get very carefully.
 One candidate for employment got a very detailed job offer from an employer.
 The only problem was that she hadn't applied for the job and buried deep within the lines was a request for her bank account information, so that the employer could pay her.
 It was a scam, of course, but with some of the well-written ones it can be hard to tell.

 Work at Home Jobs To Avoid

-Data Entry Jobs - You'll see lots of listings for data entry jobs.
-They are usually either positions posting ads or a sales pitch for a kit that will get you started.
+- Data Entry Jobs: You'll see lots of listings for data entry jobs.
+They are usually either position posting ads or a sales pitch for a kit that will get you started.